OpenTTD/OpenGFX2/README.md

 # OpenGFX2
 # ![opengfx2_titletext](https://github.com/OpenTTD/OpenGFX2/assets/2762690/1adabdf4-baf8-48b2-ae35-279c3d808d0e)

 "OpenGFX2" graphics base set for [OpenTTD](https://github.com/OpenTTD/OpenTTD).
-It is drawn in a classic 8-bit pixel art style and trys to capture the feel of the original Transport Tycoon graphics by using similar colour schemes, building and object designs, etc. There are two variants:
+It is drawn in a classic 8-bit pixel art style and tries to capture the feel of the original Transport Tycoon graphics by using similar colour schemes, building and object designs, etc. There are two variants:
 * `OpenGFX2 Classic`: An original graphics-style base set, 8-bit at 1x zoom (64 px wide tiles).
 * `OpenGFX2 High Def`: An enhanced base set, using 32-bit images for smoother shading at 4x zoom (256 px wide tiles) for more detail when zooming in.